MusicOfCosm/OpenCV-projects/Slime_mold/README.md

 Coming back to the first file, I managed to make it work, but it is abysmally slow, even with only about a thousand agents.

 After first failing to use C/C++, I searched how to use C in Python, and that's how I found Cython.
 I took me a while to understand how things worked, but I think I managed well enough (though I didn't understand the error messages).
 Still, despite being almost twenty times faster than Python, it wasn't fast enough.
-I was especially disappointed that I had to copy the arrays every time. opencv-python couldn't its function with `memoryview()` objects, and trying to declare the arrays at a global scope didn't work.
+I was especially disappointed that I had to copy the arrays every time. opencv-python couldn't use its function with `memoryview()` objects, and trying to declare the arrays at a global scope didn't work.

 `Generative_art_cy.pyx` is the Cython version of `Generative_art.py`, `setup.py` is used to compile it, and `Actual_art.py` to run it.